Tines Pages and Applications Bootcamp Guide

 Other tools selected were <<employee.tools>> and those may require approval.

-Finally, change the text of the button label to “Add another employee?”.
+Finally, add a button and change the text of the button label to “Add another employee?”.
 This indicates that once the button is clicked, the user will be taken back to the start of the app flow.
 Your page preview should now look like this:

 Test it out